MicrosoftDocs/sql-docs/docs/ssma/mysql/what-s-new-in-ssma-for-mysql-mysqltosql.md

 ## SSMA v9.1

 The v9.1 release of SSMA for MySQL contains the following changes:
- * Add support for at scale migration from Mysql to Azure SQL
+ * Add support for at scale data migration from Mysql to SQL target
+ * Improve get help experience

 ## SSMA v9.0